-Kristine is a medical doctor with experience as both a GP and Obstetrics/Gyneacology, working in both the UK and Norway.
+Kristine is a medical doctor with experience as both a GP, emergency medicine and Obstetrics/Gyneacology, working in both the UK and Norway.

 She completed her 200 hours yoga teaching in Kerala, India, in January 2019 and is certified by Yoga Alliance USA.
 In June 2020 she completed her Power Yoga training with the London Power Yoga Company.
 She is currently training in TCTSY (trauma sensitive yoga) with the Trauma Centre, Brookline, Massachusetts.

 Kristine is a keen photographer and her photos can be seen on the Resurface Instagram page.

 Youness started surfing in Agadir, Morocco, in his early teens and quickly progressed to entering and winning competitions.